Jennifer Aniston And Brad Pitt Remain Friends

 With Aniston’s great talent, her career did not end on the small screen but continued on the big screen.
 She has worked in many movies including Marley and Me (2011), Horrible Bosses (2011) and Horrible Bosses 2 (2014).

-At the box office, Marley and Me (2011), became a staggering success making more than $14 million as well as being No, 1.
+At the box office, Marley and Me (2011) became a staggering success, making more than $14 million as well as being No. 1.
 It is a classic family movie that will always remain popular.
-In the films, Horrible Bosses (2011) and Horrible Bosses 2 (2014), Aniston shows that she is a natural actress when it comes to making people laugh.
+In the films Horrible Bosses (2011) and Horrible Bosses 2 (2014), Aniston shows that she is a natural actress when it comes to making people laugh.
 Aniston is a gifted actress who can star in comedies as well as in dramas.
 Known to many as America’s sweetheart, she is truly one of a kind.

 Unlike Aniston, acting was not part of the family business for Brad Pitt.
 Pitt was studying journalism at the University of Missouri, and one day, out of the blue, he decided to pursue his dream of acting.
 He packed his bags and dropped out of college.
 He only needed three credits to graduate, but he could not put his dream on hold any longer.
 He went to Los Angeles to pursue an acting career.
 Many would have described his decision as crazy, but it turned out to be one of the best decisions that he ever made.

-When Pitt starred as Benjamin in the 2008 film, The Curious Case of Benjamin Button, he gave an extraordinary and moving performance of a high caliber considering how complex his role in the movie really was.
+When Pitt starred as Benjamin in the 2008 film The Curious Case of Benjamin Button, he gave an extraordinary and moving performance of a high caliber, considering how complex his role in the movie really was.
 Benjamin, who was a 70-year-old man, begins to age in reverse.
-This is a one of a kind film based on the fictional 1922 short story by F. Scott Fitzgerald.
+This is a one-of-a-kind film based on the fictional 1922 short story by F. Scott Fitzgerald.

 Pitt, a renowned actor who was nominated for an Academy Award five times, showed that he truly cared about multicultural awareness when he produced the 2013 film 12 Years a Slave, which is based on the true story of a free African-American musician, Solomon Northup, who was sold into slavery.
 In this film, Pitt’s role is the Canadian carpenter who helps Northup.
 Pitt won his first Oscar for the best picture category as producer of 12 Years a Slave in 2014.